 Our curriculum also aims to help children form positive relationships with adults and children in order to learn how to work collaboratively in preparation for becoming responsible members of our local community both in the present and in their future adult lives.
 We have a thematic approach to delivering the curriculum, with a two year rolling cycle to accommodate the needs of mixed year group classes.

 Each term (approx. 12 weeks long) the children begin a new theme.
-The themes have been carefully selected so that coverage of the national curriculum objectives for all subjects are covered in a meaningful way, enabling children to increase their knowledge, understanding and skills in a progressive manner.
+The themes have been carefully selected so that coverage of the national curriculum objectives for all subjects is achieved in a meaningful way, enabling children to increase their knowledge, understanding and skills in a progressive manner.